8xFF/atm0s-media-server/transports/sip/src/SIP.md

 For authentication, read rfc for more info.

-If not support -> Must generate 405 response with allow types in Alow header (how to generate response in https://www.rfceditor.org/rfc/rfc3261.html#section-8.2.6)
+If not support -> Must generate 405 response with allow types in Allow header (how to generate response in https://www.rfceditor.org/rfc/rfc3261.html#section-8.2.6)

 If support -> continue